 A Health Coach can work with you in person, over the telephone, or via electronic communication depending on your preference.
-A Group Health Coach Service for University departments is also available.
+To schedule a meeting with a Health Coach, contact liveWELL.

 Coaching facilitates behavior change via a structured, supportive partnership between you and your coach.
 You will: